annemorris/Data-Guide-1/98-Tools_and_Methods.md

           - Include a name of someone not in the first table
     - Add a 2nd column named `donut`
           - Record each person's donut order (eg. **Chocolate Glazed**)
+5. Close the file and move to your R project folder

 <br>